 Avoiding aversive stimuli

 Animals need to know what to eat, when to hide and which threats to avoid.
 Conditioned taste aversion functions to avoiding toxic food with a potential noxious effect.
-It is a conserved ability demonstrated by a wide range of species highly adaptive because it aids survival (e.g. Bernstein, 1999).
+It is a conserved ability demonstrated by a wide range of species that is highly adaptive because it aids survival (e.g. Bernstein, 1999).
 It is therefore not surprising to find that reptiles too, quickly learn to avoid food that either taste bitter or cause illness after ingestion.
 Mostly, research into taste aversion has focused on lizards.
 Only a single study tested a crocodilian and, to the best of our knowledge, it is still unclear if flavour aversion learning occurs in turtles.
 Male green anoles (Anolis carolinensis), for example, can distinguish between neutral, bitter (coated in quinine hydrochloride) and sweet (coated in Equal®) tasting crickets (a coloured dot improved discriminability).
 These lizards rejected bitter prey but failed when the vomeronasal organ was blocked, highlighting their reliance on chemical cues (Stanger-Hall et al., 2001).
 Similarly, hatchling oriental garden lizards (Calotes versicolor) associated dish colour with prey taste.
 Independent cohorts of hatchlings received the same experience: neutral taste in non-painted dishes, sweet taste (from sucrose) in orange dishes and bitter taste (from chloroquine phosphate) in green dish.
 When presented with the same combinations they avoided dishes in the colour that had previously contained bitter prey.
 When lizards were presented with novel colour-taste combinations, however, they attacked bitter prey showing that they had associated dish colour with taste (Shanbhag et al., 2010).
 Basiliskus vittatus, B. basiliscus, Eumeces schneideri and Eutropis multifasciata avoided a novel food one week after a lithium chloride (LiCl) injection (inducing sickness).
 A second novel control food, however, was accepted one week after a saline injection (Paradis & Cabanac, 2004).
 Likewise, Australian blue-tongue skinks (Tiliqua scincoides scincoides and T. s. intermedia) fed cane toad sausages (Rhinella marina, a toxic invader) injected with LiCl avoided this food for seven weeks.
 A control group treated with saline showed little to no aversion and both groups accepted sausages of reptile feed nine weeks after illness (Price-Rees et al., 2011).
 These studies highlight how bitter tastes or illness are quickly avoided after only a few encounters, which was also demonstrated in the wild.
 Laurent's whiptail lizards (Cnemidophorus murinus) distinguished palatable (soaked in tomato juice) from unpalatable (soaked in quinine hydrochloride) sponges placed in their natural habitat based on visual (green - toxic versus red - sweet) and spatial (ground versus vegetation) cues (Schall, 2000).
 Conditioned taste aversion can also teach animals to avoid novel or invasive unpalatable prey.
 Hatchling Australian freshwater crocodiles (Crocodylus johnstoni), for example, avoided freshly metamorphosed cane toads (R. marina) after training and were more likely to reject toads compared to naïve individuals (Somaweera et al., 2011).
 Conversely, juvenile eastern fence lizards (Sceloporus undulatus) from a population invaded by toxic fire ants (Solenopsis invicta) did not avoid ants when simultainously presented with a cricket (Acheta domesticu).
 They increased ant consumption similar to juveniles from a population uninvaded by ants (Robbins et al., 2013).
 Taken together, some species might be more apt to learn to avoid unpalatable or toxic prey, although differences in methodology might account for the mixed results.